 Transcendental Meditation Program; Corporate Development Program; Group meditation; Quiet-Time Education program; Maharishi Ayurveda; TM-Sidhi and Advanced programs; Maharishi Vedic Education Courses

 The mission of Wyoming Stargazing is to inspire and educate through Wyoming's extraordinary skies and the Universe beyond.

 We offer free, year-round, family-friendly, daytime and nighttime programming including stargazing programs, solar astronomy programs, planetarium programs, and indoor astronomy presentations.
-Over the past five years we have offered over 400 free astronomy programs.
-Our vision is to build a public observatory and planetarium in Jackson Hole.
+Since 2013 years we have offered over 600 free astronomy programs.
+Our vision is to build an observatory and planetarium in Jackson Hole.